pbrus/vphasfits/README.md

-# vphas-fits-support
+# Vphas-fits-support
-Set of scripts facilitating a work with VPHAS+ data
+The project is in the process of creating.